-Soil Erosion Use Case proposes to integrate rainfall datasets, driving estimates of rainfall erosivity, and non-climate datasets to assess soil susceptibility to water erosion, leveraging empirical approaches, such as the Revised Universal Soil Loss Equation (RUSLE) and similar equations.
-With the goal of ensuring the maximum homogeneity and consistency, Copernicus services and space components are chosen as main data source.
-In particular, rainfall time series coming from climate re-analysis and interpolation of observations will be extracted from the Copernicus Climate Change Service.
-Similarly, land-based parameters, such as elevation or the intra annual cycle of land fractional cover, will be retrieved from the Copernicus Land Monitoring Service or by extracting vegetation indices by satellite imagery (e.g. Sentinels).
+To ensure maximum consistency and homogeneity, the Use Case primarily relies on data from Copernicus services and space components.
+Rainfall time series coming from climate re-analysis and interpolation of observations will be extracted from the Copernicus Climate Change Service.
+Similarly, land-based parameters, such as elevation or the intra-annual cycle of land fractional cover, will be retrieved from the Copernicus Land Monitoring Service or by extracting vegetation indices by satellite imagery (e.g. Sentinel-2).

-Moving from an existing pilot available within the Copernicus Climate Change Service, CMCC aims to produce an updated, high-resolution and cutting-edge service for the evaluation of soil erosion in Italy, untapping the potential of, on one hand, the most updated EO data, and on the other hand, the tools provided by the EO4EU platform.
-For instance, new climate re-analysis data at higher spatial resolution will be utilized as main rainfall input, and AI algorithms will provide insights on the erosive power of short-duration rainfall extremes.
-The domain chosen as pilot area is Italy, among the European countries most affected by rainfall-induced erosion hazards (together with Slovenia, Greece, Spain, Austria, Romania, where erosion impacts more than 10% of agricultural lands), involving potential users from the land management and infrastructure sectors.
+Building on an existing pilot within the Copernicus Climate Change Service, CMCC plans to develop an updated, high-resolution and cutting-edge service for evaluating soil erosion in Italy, untapping the potential of the most updated EO data, and the tools provided by the EO4EU platform.
+For instance, new climate re-analysis data at high spatial resolution will be utilized as the main rainfall input, and AI algorithms will allow users to estimate sub-annual dynamics of land cover and their impact on erosion.
+This Use Case focuses on five administrative regions in southern Italy, an area among the most affected by rainfall-induced erosion hazards in Europe, which also poses transport infrastructures at risk, and involves stakeholders and potential users from the land management and infrastructure sectors.

 Challenge